Non-Homotopic Drawings of Multigraphs: Number of Edges in Monotone Drawings

 It remains to prove \cref{MonotoneNonHomotopic}\ref{edge:all}.
 To do so we first encode the edges in the monotone non-homotopic $k$-crossing drawing of $G$ by a sequence of length $n$ and then bound the number of such sequences.
 We consider sequences in which each entry is in $\set{+,0,-,\ast}$.
 Such a sequence is a \defn{monotone drawing sequence} if it is of one of the two following forms:

 where $\pm$ denotes that the entry is either a $+$ or a $-$ (independently between different symbols).
 In other words, there are two types of sequences: those with two 0's which have a sequence of $+$ and $-$ symbols between them and $\ast$'s at both ends, and those with one 0 which has a sequence of $+$ and $-$ symbols before and a sequence of $\ast$'s after.
+We give some intuition for these two sequence types.
+The first type encodes the edges in a monotone drawing: the 0s correspond to the end-vertices of the edges and the $\pm$ to whether the edge is above or below the vertices in between.
+The second type is needed for bounding the number of monotone drawing sequences: we will do so by induction, removing the first entry which can convert a sequence of the first type into one of the second.